dangphuc2470/Creation_Date_Changer/README.md

 4. **Preview**: Click "Preview" to see the new filename.
 5. **Apply Changes**: Click "Apply name" to confirm the adjustments.

-### Note
-- Extensions that have taken date exif data: `.jpg`, `.jpeg`, `.tiff`, `.webp`, `.heic`.
-- Noted that get date taken feature is not well optimized, it may not work well with a large number of images.

 ## III.
 Geotag and Display image on map
+ <span style="color:green" fontweight="bold">**Note**</span>
+- This feature will generate new files with GPS data and place it in the _Geotagged folder in the parent directory.
+- Supported geotag extensions: `.jpg`, `.jpeg`, `.tiff`, `.webp`, `.heic`.
+- Display image on map feature is still not well optimized, it may consume a lot of memory when displaying a large number of images.

 ![Screenshot Description](/screenshot/geotag.png)
 1. **Select Photos**: Choose all photos that you want to add GPS data.
 2. **Drag and Drop**: Import them into the program by dragging and dropping.
 3. **Add GPS Data**:
     - Use your right mouse to move the map, mouse wheel to zoom in and out to determine the location.
 Or you can copy the latitude and longitude from any maps and paste it into the input box.
-    - Click "Apply" to add GPS data to the image, geotagged images will be saved in _Geotagged folder in parent directory.
+    - Click "Apply" to add GPS data to the image.
     - The first image of the list will be displayed on the map.
 4. **Additionally**:
     - Type the name of current place and click "Save" to save the location to the list.
 You can use the "Remove" button to remove it.